Skip to main content

 • More sites provided by the Council are successfully and sustainably developed

-We will support District and Borough Partners working with their communities to access funding available for ‘levelling up’ and to attract other investment in priority areas.
-We will support the delivery of these developments / initiatives that will create the conditions and opportunities for residents to thrive and prosper.
+Continue to collaborate with District and Borough Partners working with their communities to access funding available for ‘levelling up’ and to attract other investment in priority areas.
+We will support the delivery of these developments/initiatives that will create the conditions and opportunities for residents to thrive and prosper.

-We will work to achieve ‘favourable management’ status for our heritage sites, meaning that important sites are conserved for the future.
+Continue work to achieve ‘favourable management’ status for our heritage sites by developing and agreeing a Council-wide protocol for such management.
+This will mean that both designated and non-designated heritage assets are identified and conserved for the future.

 Scroll to top of page